• Skip to primary navigation

 Why is cassava cake so popular?

 Cassava cake is popular because it's inexpensive, delicious, and easy to make.
-It's also gluten-free, so it's a good option for gluten intolerant people.
+It's also gluten-free, so it's a good option for gluten-intolerant people.

 Can cassava cake be made in advance?

+Yes, you can make it in advance.
+Keep it in the fridge in an airtight container and eat it within a week.
 You can freeze it to extend its shelf life.
 Defrost before serving and microwave as you wish.

 Is condensed milk the same as evaporated milk?